 However that doesn't mean you never get homesick.

-Because there are times when you really miss your friends and family and wish you could spend some time with them.
+Because there are times when you really miss your friends and family, and wish you could spend some time with them.

-This is something that most nomads would truly love to do, but don't as the prices are through the roof at this time of year and they can't afford to do so.
+As this is something that most nomads would truly love to do, but don't as the prices are through the roof at this time of year and they can't afford to do so.

-Which makes it an awesome gift to give, both for them and for you too.
+Which makes it such an awesome gift to give, both for them and for you too.